-Trump says an indictment would not end presidential campaign
+Trump pitches a sequel, but shies away from attacking rivals

 “I think Donald Trump’s just too toxic for most of the country,” said Kilbourn, 69, an independent who votes for Republicans in general elections and wishes Trump would “bow out and just be the guy behind the scenes.”

 Strategically, he sees DeSantis as better positioned to eventually win the White House.

 “I think he would have a better chance of getting elected,” he said.